This page is for the academic year 2021-22. The current handbook year is 2022-23No such Code for pgprog: N1A360

 the learning outcomes of the module

-- The module will be delivered in a workshop format over two intensive three-day teaching blocks.
-Workshops will bring the students through all the relevant phases of research design.
+- The module will be delivered in a workshop format over an intensive three-day teaching block.
+Workshops will comprise a balanced mix of lecture- and seminar-type delivery combined with small group discussions and other activities as appropriate to the nature of the material.

 - Learning will also occur through tutor-supported, as well as self-support learning groups.
 There will also be on-line teaching support through a module blog.
-Finally, the module enables the students to develop their own research design.
+Finally, guided reading will address key topics.
+This range of methods will ensure that students will acquire the advanced skills and knowledge to enable them to develop a thorough understanding of this specialist field of study.

 Teaching Methods and Learning Hours